ismaHenzel/Nodejs-Complete-Backend/backend/README.md

-# authentication
+# Backend Code

-a simple project of authentication with email validator, background jobs using bee-queue and jwt. this is not a final version,now i will develop the front end, and after improve my backend code.
+a simple backend of authentication with email validator, background jobs using bee-queue and jwt. this is not a final version,now i will develop the front end, and after improve my backend code.

 You need a redis-server on machine